 - i) to use the treasury shares for their allocation for the purposes of the compensation plan based on financial instruments, pursuant to Art.
-114-bis of the Consolidated Law on Finance; - ii) to intervene, directly or through intermediaries, to promote the smooth conduct of trading, against distortions due to an excessive volatility or insufficient market liquidity; - to take the investment opportunity that can be derived from market trends and thus also by pursuing trading objectives or connected with any strategic transactions of interest for the Company; - iv) to use treasury shares for the efficient use of the liquidity generated by the core activity of the Company; - v) to provide an additional method for remunerating Shareholders above and beyond the distribution of dividends; - vi) to use these shares to ensure, if necessary, the overall consistency of transactions that create the need to place fractional shares of the capital of the Company.
+114-bis of the Consolidated Law on Finance; - ii) to intervene, directly or through intermediaries, to promote the smooth conduct of trading, against distortions due to an excessive volatility or insufficient market liquidity; - to take the investment opportunity that can be derived from market trends and thus also by pursuing trading objectives or connected with any strategic transactions of interest to the Company; - iv) to use treasury shares for the efficient use of the liquidity generated by the core activity of the Company; - v) to provide an additional method for remunerating Shareholders above and beyond the distribution of dividends; - vi) to use these shares to ensure, if necessary, the overall consistency of transactions that create the need to place fractional shares of the capital of the Company.

-The proposal to the Shareholders' Meeting of 28 April 2023 provides for the purchase and sale of treasury shares in the quantities and based on the procedures set out below:
+The proposal to the Shareholders' Meeting of 24 April 2024 provides for the purchase and sale of treasury shares in the quantities and with the procedures set out below:

 - the purchase may be carried out up to the maximum amounts permitted by law, in the manner provided for by Art.
 132 of the Consolidated Law on Finance and Art.
 144-bis, Par.
 1, letters a), b), c) and d-ter) and Par.
-1-bis of the Issuers' Regulation, as well as by any other regulatory national and European provision, where applicable; - the disposal shall be made in the manner permitted by currently applicable law, including by carrying out, one or more times, subsequent transactions of purchase and sale, until the expiry of the term of the authorisation.
-In particular, the shares purchased to service the 2019-2021 Plan may be assigned and attributed in the manner and within the terms stated in the regulation of the Plan; - both the purchases and the sale may be made at a price of no more than 15% above and no less than 15% below the reference price recorded on the trading day before the date of each transaction, and in any event in compliance with the spending limit of Euro 300 million set forth above.
+1-bis of the Issuers' Regulation, as well as by any other regulatory national and European provision, where applicable; - the sale may be made in the manner permitted by currently applicable law, including by carrying out, one or more times, subsequent purchases and disposals, until the expiry of the term of the authorisation.
+In particular, the shares purchased to service the 2019-2021 Plan may be assigned and attributed in the manner and within the terms stated in the regulation of the Plan; - both purchases and sales may be made at a price of no more than 15% and no less than 15% of the reference price recorded by the security on the trading day prior to the date of each transaction, and in any case in compliance with the above-mentioned expenditure limit of Euro 300 million.